-The PIOB was created in 2005 after a series of high-profile corporate scandals undermined the public´s confidence in the credibility of independent audit opinions.
-The quality and integrity of financial information was proven key to market confidence and financial stability, and the crisis underscored the need for high quality and broadly applicable international accounting and audit standards that would work towards strengthening and bringing consistency to financial reporting around the world.
+The PIOB was created in 2005 after a series of high-profile corporate scandals, including the Enron and WorldCom episodes in the US, and the collapse of Parlamat in Europe, undermined the public's confidence in the credibility of independent audit opinions.
+These audit failures brought about a lack of trust in the information underpinning the workings of stock exchanges around the world, and contributed to the financial instability of the early 2000s.
+The quality and integrity of financial information was proven key to market confidence and financial stability, and the crisis underscored the need for high-quality and broadly applicable international accounting and audit standards that would work towards strengthening and bringing consistency to financial reporting around the world.

+The objective of this tripartite effort was to find measures that would effectively address concerns about the audit process and the conduct and competence of audit practitioners.
 The accuracy, integrity, comparability and public interest focus of financial accounts were seen as key to reestablishing a stable and international financial system.

 The standards that emerged from this collaborative process would enhance the quality of the independent audit and improve the competence of audit practitioners.